oerc-music/meld-calma/notes/meld-calma-agents-and-annotation-models.md

       oa:hasBody (details @@TBD, based on key disribution data for recording obtained from CALMA) .

+(@@currently, logic in key_typicality.py)

-## Similar occurrences agent (key typicality)
+## Key distribution per song agent

 For all recordings, compute an "average" key distribution across all recordings of a given song (workset), and create a per-song annotation recording this.
-Then for each recording, calculate a "key typicality" measure that represents deviation from average key distribution of that recording, and create a per-recording annotation for this.

     <> a oa:Annotation ;
       oa:motivatedBy mc:SONG_KEY_PREVALANCE ;
       oa:hasTarget (song reference in song workset)
       oa:hasBody
         [ mc:key_info
+          [ @@include transform info - vamp plugin, parameters, etc - see key_typicality.py outputs
+            rdfs:label "Dd major" (e.g.)
-          [ mc:key_id (key id) ;
+            mc:key_id "(key id)"^^xsd:integer ;
-            mc:average_prevalence "(fraction)"^(xsd:double)
+            mc:average_prevalence "(fraction)"^(xsd:double) ;  // duration of key/duration of song * (something)
           ]
         ]
       .

+Also, add a record of the annotation container to a "feature index" container (to allow selection of alternative features for typicality displays).

+## Key typicality agent

+For each recording of a song, calculate a "key typicality" measure that represents deviation of that recording from average key distribution for the song as calculated by the "Key distribution per song agent", and create a per-recording annotation for this.

     <> a oa:Annotation ;
       oa:motivatedBy mc:RECORDING_KEY_TYPICALITY ;